tumble1999/savaslabs.github.io/_posts/2015-07-06-map-in-drupal-8.md

 <img src="/assets/img/blog/map-in-drupal-8/map-with-popup.png" alt="Screenshot of the map with a popup open" class="blog-image-xl">

-Check out the entire [map.js file](https://github.com/savaslabs/durham-civil-rights-map/blob/master/themes/custom/mappy/js/page--front--map.js) and be sure to visit Savas's GitHub repository for the [Durham Civil Rights Mapping project](https://github.com/savaslabs/durham-civil-rights-map) and the [completed site](http://www.durhamcivilrightsmap.org/) to see a Drupal 8 site in action!
+Check out the entire [map.js file](https://github.com/savaslabs/durham-civil-rights-map/blob/master/themes/custom/mappy/js/page--front--map.js) and be sure to visit Savas Labs GitHub repository for the [Durham Civil Rights Mapping project](https://github.com/savaslabs/durham-civil-rights-map) and the [completed site](http://www.durhamcivilrightsmap.org/) to see a Drupal 8 site in action!